COPtoLON/KB/Quantitative Finance/README.md

 [LinkedIn Post](https://www.linkedin.com/posts/coptolon_quantfinance-investing-algorithmictrading-activity-7302320668090494977-M0BW?utm_source=share&utm_medium=member_desktop&rcm=ACoAACM9ERoBU_0PrmgLHCCk08Dra-WDB0g6iV4)

 ## Establish

-Development and Testing
+### Development and Testing
-Once the decision to expand is made—say, from statistical arbitrage into pairs trading—the real work of establishing the new strategy (or venture) begins.
+Once the decision to expand is made.
+Say, from statistical arbitrage into pairs trading—the real work of establishing the new strategy (or venture) begins.\
 This typically includes:

-Initial Research & Backtesting – Validate the theoretical or historical viability of the idea.
+* Initial Research & Backtesting – Validate the theoretical or historical viability of the idea.
-Systems Architecture – Adapt (or build) technology stacks to accommodate new data flows, trading algorithms, and risk checks.
+* Systems Architecture – Adapt (or build) technology stacks to accommodate new data flows, trading algorithms, and risk checks.
-Regulatory & Compliance – Ensure you meet all the necessary legal requirements (especially crucial if you move into new markets or product types).
+* Regulatory & Compliance – Ensure you meet all the necessary legal requirements (especially crucial if you move into new markets or product types).

-Gradual Roll-Out
+### Gradual Roll-Out
 Firms often start small—perhaps running the new strategy with minimal capital and tight risk parameters—before scaling up.
 During this period, the team refines the approach by:

-Collecting real-world execution data.
+### Collecting real-world execution data.
 Adjusting for live market slippage, latency, or unexpected events.
 Fine-tuning triggers, risk models, and asset selection.
 Encountering Competition (“States” of Play)